Printable counting money worksheets are the star of the show on this page.

 This is also a great time to point out that this is easy multiplication or a way to tell time, especially counting by fives.

-See as Mary tells your children about US coins; what they look like and what value they have.
+Mary tells your children about US coins; what they look like and what value they have.
 Children love to see the "real thing".

 [Remember: Keep coins away from very young children.]